 - Cuisine: American

 - 2 teaspoons Dijon mustard

 - pinch of freshly ground black pepper

-- To make sugared pecans, add the pecans plus 1 tablespoon sugar.
+- To make sugared pecans, add the pecans plus 1 tablespoon sugar to a nonstick saute pan.
 Cook over medium heat, stirring frequently, till sugar melts and pecans are coated.
 Remove to non-stick foil or parchment paper to cool.

 - To make the vinaigrette, whisk together vinegar, mustard and garlic.
 Add oil in a slow stream, whisking constantly till well combined.
 Season with salt and pepper.

 - Place spinach in serving bowl, top with onion, berries, Feta, pomegranate arils, and cooled pecans.
 Toss with vinaigrette just before serving.